leonlombard/rails_forms/README.md

-# rails_forms
+# Rails Forms

- A plaground for forms in rails
+A plaground for testing forms in rails